myrrlyn/website-content/uses.md

 to a 10℉ Utah winter and simply shut down until it was plugged into a wall.

 I gave up and bought an iPhone X, which I used (and harshly) from late 2017 to mid 2020.
-It still works, but I got an iPhone 11 which I am using now.
+It still works, but I got an iPhone 11 Pro which I am using now.

 KDE Plasma offers integration with Android phones which I quite liked, but the macOS-to-iOS integration is also very good.
 Between the conjoined software and